matthewwardrop/spec-classes/docsite/docs/usage/basic.md

 ## Constructor

-Using the `@spec_class` decorator will by default add a constructor to the class (unless one is already defined on the class, in which case spec-classes will verify that it takes *at least* the managed attributes as arguments).
+Using the `@spec_class` decorator will by default add a constructor to the class (unless one is already defined on the class).
 You can disable the addition of a constructor by passing `init=False` to the decorator.

 All arguments to the generated constructor must be passed by name (except for the `key` attribute; see [below](#keyed-spec-classes)).
 Also, instances of spec-classes are permitted to have missing values.
 If the class does not provide a default value for an attribute, instances will not have the attribute present, and representations of the class will render it as `MISSING`.
 For example:

 ```python
 @spec_class